Staveless runes

 Staveless runes were the climax of the simplification process in the evolution of runic alphabets that had started when the Elder Futhark was superseded by the Younger Futhark.
-In order to create the staveless runes, vertical marks (or staves) were dropped from individual letters (or runes).
+To create the staveless runes, vertical marks (or staves) were dropped from individual letters (or runes).
 The name "staveless" is not entirely accurate, since the i rune consists of a whole stave and the f, þ, k and the s runes consist of shortened main staves.

 Since their discovery on runestones at Hälsingland in the 17th century, staveless runes have also been known as the Hälsinge runes.
 This label is, however, misleading since staveless runes also appear in Medelpad, Södermanland, and the Norwegian town of Bergen.

 Shape

 The staveless runes may appear hard to recognize at first glance, but the only difference between them and the preceding Younger Futhark is – in fact – their omission of main staves.
 If main staves are added, it is apparent that the a, n, t, l and s runes are identical to their staved predecessors.
 No ą rune has been found in inscriptions, but it has been postulated that it was a mirrored form of the b rune due to pairings indicated in the staveless runes.